 The flock always knows where it is going.
 Regardless of year-to-year weather variations, the migration route doesn’t alter significantly, and the flock is always focused on its ultimate goal.
 If a particular goose becomes too weak to fly, a few geese will stay back until it is well and then together they will hurriedly catch up with the flock.
 The flock always has a leader, it always adapts to changing situations, and it always looks out for the weaker members – in short, it demonstrates organizational agility.

-The spring of 2020 will long be remembered by business leaders as the season that changed everything.
-Only a few months previously, the progress of modern medicine would have made the possibility of a global pandemic seem unimaginable.
-As political leaders seek to right the ship and medical researchers hasten to find solutions, business leaders in organizations of all sizes are faced with new survival challenges, and many are left unprepared.
+The COVID-19 pandemic will long be remembered by business leaders as a time of significant change.
+The progress of modern medicine made the possibility of a global pandemic seem unimaginable.
+Yet there we were with political leaders righting the ship, medical researchers hastening to find solutions, and business leaders in organizations of all sizes facing new survival challenges.

 While having a good organization design in place is essential when facing a crisis, organizational agility may ultimately be a significant determinant of business survival.
-Companies that have resisted, for example, utilizing remote worksites, now find themselves scrambling to maintain necessary business functions.
 When the immediate crisis ends, which organizations will survive and eventually thrive?

 Organizational agility is necessary to survive a crisis